amc-corey-cox/BDC_Dashboard/ansible/README.md

 chmod a+w /tickets
 ```

-### Snapshots

-The persistent disk mount will prevent the database from being wiped if the docker container is restarted.
-You must also add a failsafe [snapshot to the persistent disk](https://cloud.google.com/compute/docs/disks/scheduled-snapshots)

 ### VM Reboot Configuration

 If the VM goes down, you must remount the the block device.
 Alternatively, you can [configure automatic mounting on reboot](https://cloud.google.com/compute/docs/disks/add-persistent-disk#configuring_automatic_mounting_on_vm_restart)

+### Snapshots

+The persistent disk mount will prevent the database from being wiped if the docker container is restarted.
+You must also [add a failsafe snapshot to the persistent disk](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) to prevent data loss

+#### Restoring from Snapshot

+In the case that data is corrupted, [you can restore from a snapshot](https://cloud.google.com/compute/docs/disks/create-snapshots#restore-snapshots).
+If your container is working fine, you will only need to attach the restored persistent disk

+If the VM is corrupted, you will only need to rebuild the container and attach the same persistent disk

 ### Limitations